-YEAR 9 TECHNOLOGY SUBJECTS
+YEAR 9 ROTATIONS

 The Year 9 Food Technology module requires students to contribute towards a shared lunch as a final assessment.
 Students are expected to complete a design booklet which has evidence of research, planning, development of ideas and evaluation.
 The whole process from design problem to final solution must be evident in their design booklet and stakeholders' needs are expected to be met.